Harmony Labs

 “Trying to fix people is fruitless.
 If you aren’t respectful of where an audience is at and eager to make stuff they want to consume, you’re not making effective organic media.” —Riki Conrey, Principal Scientist, Harmony Labs

-Meeting audiences on their own terms doesn’t mean endorsing every belief; it means starting from a place of respect and curiosity, with as little judgment as possible.
+Meeting audiences on their own terms doesn’t mean endorsing every belief.
+It means starting from a place of respect and curiosity, with as little judgment as possible.
 In all aspects of our work, we strive to represent audiences in ways that they might represent themselves, often in their own words or through media of their own choosing.

 Story for Narrative Strategy